 And that includes your skin.
 Because hydration and nutrition are soooo important for your skin, I’m thrilled to be forming a collaboration with the Bristol-based nutritional therapist and functional medicine practitioner, Rosie Letts BSc mBANT CNHC.

-The Pink&Green organic skincare range is all about putting good stuff on the outside of your body – your skin.
+The Pink&Green organic and vegan skincare range is all about putting good stuff on the outside of your body – your skin.
 And applying soothing skincare products to your skin is a super way to support it.
 Yet it’s only part of what’s needed for both skin health and overall health.

 Rosie’s work with nutrition though, is all about the inside and how what you put in supports what you put out.
 An ethos that fits hand in glove with that of Pink&Green’s: that one’s outer appearance and feelings of self-worth are also the result of our inner health – mental as well as physical.
 Indeed, we’ve touched on this in more than one blog – for instance this one on the line between self-interest and selfishness.